Wasserstein Stability for Persistence Diagrams: Applications

 \subsubsection{Method 2}

 We can also consider the dual of the cubical complex in Method 1, which is again a cubical complex.
 In a 2D image we have a vertex for each pixel and an edge for each pair of neighbouring pixels (not including diagonals), and 2-cells where four pixels intersect.
 This construction naturally extends to higher dimensional images.
-We can build a filtration on this cubical complex by setting the values on the vertices as those of the pixel/voxel values provided, and setting the function values for higher dimensional cells as the maximum value over all faces.\\ \\
+We can build a filtration on this cubical complex by setting the values on the vertices as those of the pixel/voxel values provided, and setting the function values for higher dimensional cells as the maximum value over all faces.\\

-It is worth noting that the sublevel set filtrations for these two methods can result in substantially different persistent homology.
+It is worth noting that the sublevel set filtrations for these two methods can result in drastically different persistent homology.
 This difference stems from whether diagonally neighbouring pixels are considered connected.
-However, applying Theorem~\ref{sec:simplicial_stability} separately to both methods obtains stability for both methods individually. \begin{theorem} Let $f$ and $g$ be the grayscale functions for two images.
-Let $\hat{f}$ and $\hat{g}$ be the corresponding monotone functions on cubical complexes generated by either method 1 or 2 (both using the same method).
-Then we have the stability result
+However, applying Theorem~\ref{sec:simplicial_stability} separately to each method obtains stability for both methods individually. \prs{While Method 1, is far more common in TDA applications, e.g. \cite{robins2011theory, tymochko2020using,dunaeva2016classification}, Method 2 often appears as the dual complex of an image \cite{bleile2022persistent}.} \begin{theorem} Let $f$ and $g$ be the grayscale functions of two images \pr{of the same dimensions} \kt{over the same grid of pixels}.
+Let $\hat{f}$ and $\hat{g}$ be the corresponding monotone functions on the underlying cubical complex generated by either Method 1 or 2 (both $\hat{f}$ and $\hat{g}$ using the same method).
+Then

 \end{theorem} \begin{proof} Let us suppose we are using Method 1 for constructing our persistence diagrams.
 As the underlying space is a cubical complex, changing the function value of a maximal cell can affect all of the lower dimensional cells it contains.
-Each $d$-dimensional hypercube contains $2^{d-\ell} \binom{d}{\ell}$ $\ell$-dimensional hypercubes on its boundary so summing up over all dimensions yields a bound on how many cell-values change when we change the value of a pixel.
-Applying Theorem~\ref{sec:simplicial_stability} yields the result.
+Each $d$-dimensional hypercube contains $2^{d-k} \binom{d}{k}$ $k$-dimensional hypercubes on its boundary.
+Summing up over all dimensions yields a bound on how many cell-values change when we change the value of a pixel.
+Applying Theorem~\ref{thm:simpbound} yields the result.

 The proof for Method 2 is similar.
 Changing the function value of a vertex can affect all of the higher dimensional cofaces.
-There are at most $2^{\ell} \binom{d}{\ell}$ possibly affected $\ell$-dimensional cells and applying Theorem~\ref{sec:simplicial_stability} completes the proof. \end{proof}
+There are at most $2^{k} \binom{d}{k}$ possibly affected $k$-dimensional cells and applying Theorem~\ref{thm:simpbound} completes the proof. \end{proof}